 Vinkovci also has an important rail history, but perhaps its most famous rail hour had a dark side.

 For it was somewhere between Slavonski Brod and Vinkovci where the most famous train murder of all took place.
 Murder on the Orient Express, and only Hercule Poirot could come to the rescue.
+A recent Hollywood production of the novel into a movie resulted in visuals which suggested that there are Alp-like mountains between Slavonski Brod and Vinkovci, but let us assure you that is not true, it’s indeed very flat in the region.

 If you have any enquiries, comments or complaints regarding passenger transport services, please call or send them